 Jessica Klassan (advisor ES Director, Dale Gawlik) won the award for best student presentation at the FWS/FLEPPC conference for her work on prey availability and foraging strategies of wading birds in the Everglades.
 Other students presenting at the conference included Jennifer Chastant and Leo Calle (advisor Dale Gawlik) and Samantha Sardes (advisors Dianne Owen, Xing-Hai Zhang).

-ES Master's student Elizabeth Salewski (advisor Ed Proffitt) successfully defended her thesis entitled "Effects fo Freshwater Discharges and Habitat Architecture on Oyster Reef Community Development and Diversity" on June 29, 2012.
+ES Master's student Elizabeth Salewski (advisor Ed Proffitt) successfully defended her thesis entitled "Effects fo Freshwater Discharges and Habitat Architecture on Oyster Reef Community Development and Diversity" in June 29, 2012.

-ES Master's student Jacob Bransky (advisor Nate Dorn) successfully defend his thesis entitled "Diet Variation and the Consumptive Effects of Native Centrarchids on Benthic Macroinvertebrates in Wetlands" on July 6, 2012.
+ES Master's student Jacob Bransky (advisor Nate Dorn) successfully defends his thesis entitled "Diet Variation and the Consumptive Effects of Native Centrarchids on Benthic Macroinvertebrates in Wetlands" on July 6, 2012.

-FAU gradutate and undergraduate students working with Environmental Science faculty have won state and regional recognition in 2011 for their outstanding work.
+FAU graduate and undergraduate students working with Environmental Science faculty have won state and regional recognition in 2011 for their outstanding work.

 Hilde Zenil (advisor Ed Proffitt ) won the Outstanding Graduate Student Poster Paper at the Florida Academy of Sciences for her cutting edge research on the use of acoustics to monitor oyster reef restoration.

 Bryan Botson (advisor Dale Gawlik) won the best student paper at the Florida Chapter of the Wildlife Society conference for his large scale work on aquatic prey communities in the Everglades.